greg97232/Steam-s-videogames-platform/README.md

 # Scope of this project 🖼️
 You'll have to use Databricks and PySpark to conduct this EDA.
 Particularly, you'll have to use [Databrick's visualisation too](https://docs.databricks.com/visualizations/index.html)l to create the visualizations.

-The dataset is available in our S3 bucket at the following url:
+The dataset is available in our S3 bucket at the following url: 'br' `s3://full-stack-bigdata-datasets/Big_Data/Project_Steam/steam_game_output.json.`
-`s3://full-stack-bigdata-datasets/Big_Data/Project_Steam/steam_game_output.json.`

 # Helpers 🦮